The following questions and answers pertain to the four-day extension of the 2015 New Jersey's black bear hunting season:

 Q) Can youth hunters hunt black bear?

-A) Yes, provided they have a valid Youth Firearm Hunting License, Rifle Permit (for muzzleloader hunting), black bear hunting permit, and if between the ages of 10-13 be accompanied (i.e. under direct supervision at all times) by a properly licensed hunter age 21 or older also in possession of a valid bear permit.
+A) Yes, provided they have a valid Youth Firearm Hunting License, Rifle Permit (if muzzleloader hunting), black bear hunting permit, and if between the ages of 10-13 be accompanied (i.e. under direct supervision at all times) by a properly licensed hunter age 21 or older also in possession of a valid bear permit.
 Holders of Youth Firearm Licenses age 14 and above are permitted to hunt black bear on their own.

 Q) Can I legally shoot a black bear with tags or a radio collar?